UtsavMakhija/Astar-algorithm-maze-solver/README.md

 2. The algorithm evaluates multiple possible paths and chooses the most optimal one
 3. It mimics intelligent behavior by: \
 o	Exploring efficiently instead of randomly \
-o	Using heuristics to “predict” the best route
+o	Using heuristics to predict the best route
 4. Falls under the domain of: \
 o	Search Algorithms in AI \
 o	Pathfinding & Optimization Problems